ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   The "ace_profile" parameter MUST NOT be included in an access token request, if the requested access token is not the first one of a new token series.

-* If the AS receives an access token request for requesting the first access token in a new token series and the request includes the "ace_profile" parameter specifying the identifier of a profile, then the AS proceeds as follows.
+* If the AS receives an access token request for requesting the first access token of a new token series and the request includes the "ace_profile" parameter specifying the identifier of a profile, then the AS proceeds as follows.

   In case the AS does not issue access tokens per the profile specified in the access token request, or C and the RS do not share that profile, then the AS MUST reject the request and MUST reply with an error response (see {{Section 5.8.3 of RFC9200}}).
 The error response MUST have a response code equivalent to the CoAP code 4.00 (Bad Request) and MUST include the error code "incompatible_ace_profiles".